cornelius/awesome-open-source/README.md

 * [Open Governance](https://github.com/opengovernance/opengovernance.dev) - Checklist and some pointers regarding open governance in context of open source
 * [Determining the True Openness of Open Source Projects](https://www.linuxfoundation.jp/publications/2019/06/determining-true-openness-of-os-projects/) - Definition of areas how to make an open source project, including best and worst practices
 * [Minimum Viable Governance](https://github.com/github/MVG) - A minimum governance model template
+* [Governance guidance for CNCF projects](https://www.cncf.io/blog/2026/08/26/governance-guidance-for-cncf-projects-choosing-the-right-structure-for-your-projects-size-and-stage/) - Analysis and description of governance models and how they contribute to health of a project at different stages
 * [The Four Opens](https://openinfra.dev/four-opens/) - Example of an open governance model
 * [Four Levels Of Open](https://twitter.com/shanecurcuru/status/1283425182053478402) - Another definition of openness beyond the openness of the license
 * [Governance Game](https://github.com/publiccodenet/governance-game) - Card game to explore governance of open source projects in the public sector